-Hardwood floors are durable; they stand up over time, weather and wear and tear.
+Hardwood floors are durable; they stand up over time, and weather wear and tear well.
 That’s one of the reasons that so many people opt for hardwood floors in a new home.
-Despite their durability, floors can be damaged through mistreatment or even common wear and tear.
+Despite their durability, wood floors can be damaged through mistreatment, or even common wear and tear.
+Luckily you can patch hardwood flooring.

 Some of the most common damage is done through home remodeling, spills and stains on floors where the finish has worn away, or cracks and holes in the floor.
 However, some damage is accidental; for instance if you’re widening a hallway or adding on to your home, you may uncover flooring that is in disrepair.